-Two-stage furnaces use high efficiency circulating air motors that come in two variations, with each being controlled differently.
-The fixed speed motor control board maintains constant motor torque, while the variable speed motor control board maintains constant CFM airflow.
-Both boards use the same furnace control board.
+Two-stage furnaces use high efficiency circulating air motors that come in two variations and both are controlled differently.
+The fixed speed motor control board (Figure 29 (page 39) controls the torque and the variable speed motor control board (Figure 30) controls the airflow at a constant CFM.
+Both boards use the same furnace control board (Figure 31).